-Although the record contains at least two other letters that appear to be from Ms. these letters are written in Spanish and have not been translated into English.
+Regarding contention that his wife has psychological problems and that he had a hernia operation, the documents he submitted with the appeal to corroborate his claims are written in Spanish and have not been translated into English.
+Similarly, the record contains a letter from Mr. August 3, 2007, that is written in Spanish.
 The regulation at 8 C.F.R. § 103.2(b)(3) requires that any document containing foreign language submitted to United States Citizenship and Immigration Services be accompanied by a full English language translation which the translator has certified as complete and accurate, and by the translator's certification that he or she is competent to translate from the foreign language into English.
 Consequently, these documents cannot be considered.
+The AAO notes that although the consular officer's Refusal Worksheet (Form OF-194) states that the applicant has schizophrenia, there is no documentation in the record that addresses the extent of her condition, her treatment in Mexico, how her condition affects her daily life, or the impact it has on her husband.